quantmind/topo-regions/README.md

-# World Atlas TopoJSON
+# Regions TopoJSON

-This repository provides a convenient mechanism for generating [TopoJSON][] files from [Natural Earth](http://www.naturalearthdata.com/)’s [vector data](http://www.naturalearthdata.com/downloads/) version 2.0.0.
+This repository provides a convenient mechanism for generating [TopoJSON][] files from [[GADM database of Global Administrative Areas](http://www.gadm.org/).

 ## Installing